Black Hippy: Formation and career beginnings (2008–2011)

-Solo albums (2012–present)
+Solo albums (2012–2016)

 In March 2012, MTV announced that Kendrick Lamar closed a joint venture deal with Interscope Records and Aftermath Entertainment.
 Under the new deal, it was announced Lamar's major label debut album, Good Kid, M.A.A.D City (2012), would be jointly released via Aftermath, Top Dawg and Interscope.
 On August 9, 2012 the music video for Ab-Soul's "Black Lip Bastard (Remix)", which features the rest of Black Hippy, was released.
 In the summer of 2012, the group performed at the annual hip hop festival Rock the Bells.
 In late 2012, the group collaborated once again to remix Lamar's singles "The Recipe" and "Swimming Pools", which were included on Good Kid, M.A.A.D City.
 On December 20, 2012, the lineup for the 2013 Paid Dues hip hop festival was revealed, announcing Black Hippy as the headliners.

 In March 2013, Black Hippy became the first hip hop group to have all members make XXL's annual Top 10 Freshmen list; with Jay Rock appearing on the 2010 issue, Kendrick Lamar on the 2011 issue and Ab-Soul, alongside Schoolboy Q, on the 2013 issue.
-In April 2013, Black Hippy covered RESPECT. magazine, which hit newsstands on the 30th.
-Also in April 2013, it was reported that Kendrick Lamar added dates to his good kid m.A.A.d city concert tour, revealing his upcoming US dates will feature all four members of the Black Hippy crew.
+In April 2013, Black Hippy covered Respect magazine, which hit newsstands on the 30th.
+Also in April 2013, it was reported that Kendrick Lamar added dates to his Good Kid, M.A.A.D City concert tour, revealing his upcoming US dates will feature all four members of the Black Hippy crew.
 On May 23, 2013, in anticipation of their tour together, Black Hippy released a remix to Atlanta-based rapper Rocko's 2013 single "U.O.E.N.O.".

 Following the highly acclaimed TDE cypher at the 2013 BET Hip Hop Awards, which featured Black Hippy rapping alongside their TDE label-mate Isaiah Rashad, the group appeared on the cover of the October/November issue of XXL.
 In December 2013, Black Hippy performed at Power 106 and Footaction's 2013 Cali Christmas event.
 During a February 2014 interview with Lamar, Schoolboy Q, Anthony "Top Dawg" Tiffith and Dave Free, there was talk of a debut effort from the Black Hippy collective, to possibly have been released during 2014.

 On March 16, 2015, Lamar released his second major-label album, To Pimp a Butterfly, which received rave reviews from music critics.
 In June 2015, Ab-Soul, Jay Rock and Schoolboy Q, appeared alongside Lamar, in the beginning of his music video for "Alright", To Pimp a Butterfly's fourth single.
 On September 11, 2015, Jay Rock released his long-awaited second album, 90059.
 The album features the first Black Hippy posse cut since 2013, titled "Vice City".
-Separate from Schoolboy Q’s 2016 release entitled Blank Face LP, Schoolboy Q’s single featuring Kanye West, "That Part" was remixed by Black Hippy, released July 6, 2016.
+Aside from Schoolboy Q's July 2016 album, Blank Face LP, its single featuring Kanye West, "That Part", was remixed by Black Hippy.